Welcome To The Divide

 But while

-there are still sets of eyes which survive along with these words, there is
+there are still sets of eyes that survive along with these words, there is

-reason to believe that this tome may yet shine in a way that resurrects what
+reason to believe that this tome may yet shine in ways that resurrects what

 shadows would swell to swallow if it were to become too dim within us.
 Words